neuropsychology/NeuroKit/README.rst

 .. code-block::

     pip install https://github.com/neuropsychology/neurokit/zipball/master

+If you're not sure how/what to do, be sure to read our `installation guide <https://neurokit2.readthedocs.io/en/latest/installation.html>`_.

 Contribution
 -------------

 NeuroKit2 is a collaborative project with a community of contributors with all levels of development expertise.
-Thus, if you have some ideas for **improvement**, **new features**, or just want to **learn Python** and do something useful at the same time, do not hesitate and check out the `CONTRIBUTION <https://neurokit2.readthedocs.io/en/latest/contributing.html>`_ guide.
+Thus, if you have some ideas for **improvement**, **new features**, or just want to **learn Python** and do something useful at the same time, do not hesitate and check out the `CONTRIBUTION <https://neurokit2.readthedocs.io/en/latest/tutorials/contributing.html>`_ guide.
+Once this is done, you can also read our ideas for `first contributions <https://neurokit2.readthedocs.io/en/latest/tutorials/first_contribution.html>`_

 Documentation